fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Unregister-ServiceFabricClusterPackage.md

 # Unregister-ServiceFabricClusterPackage

 ## SYNOPSIS
-Unregisters a Service Fabric cluster package.
+Unregisters Service Fabric runtime installation version and/or cluster manifest version from the cluster.

 ## SYNTAX